“The collection is autobiographical in the way it is associated with my life. If I buy an Andreas Gursky, it will be of a Berlin scene.”

 Christina: Actually we met on a blind date.
-We met when I was living in Zurich and working in banking consultancy, for two years I commuted to Berlin to see him from Tuesday morning to Thursday night.
-But it was OK, my father was in the American military and I had been used to travelling around.
+We met when I was living in Zurich and working in banking consultancy.
+For two years I commuted to Berlin to see him from Tuesday morning to Thursday night.
+But it was OK, my father was in the American military and I had been used to traveling around.

 Torsten: She has a great eye!
 We always discuss and exchange ideas about the works.
 Actually she studied art history and has a far more traditional grounding than me, and it gives us two quite distinct points of view.